What is a Systematic Withdrawal Plan?

 Suppose an investor has a lump-sum investment of ₹50,000 in a mutual fund, purchased at a Net asset value(NAV) of ₹100.

-Now, they decide to use an SWP to redeem it.
+Now, they have decided to use a SWP to redeem it.

 What are the Advantages of Systematic Withdrawal Plans?